The Best Cloakroom Ideas for Your Home

 Where should I put a downstairs toilet?

 A downstairs toilet is a really handy addition to your home if you find yourself with a surplus room here or there.
 Lots of people find that under the staircase is the best place to position a downstairs toilet, as fittings are easy to incorporate.
 This is because such a small bathroom can easily fit under stairs – and it’s easily accessible for guests using your hallway.
-Every feature needs to be considered in order to suit the space, from a storage shelf to corner toilets.
+Every feature needs to be considered to suit the space, from a storage shelf to corner toilets.

 Many expert contractors suggest that you need at least 80 x 140 centimetres if you want a toilet and a basin in your downstairs loo, but if you want extra features such as a bath, shower enclosure, or vanity unit, the room may even need to be a bit bigger.